JoshuaDodds/modbus-softsplit/README.md

 - look at the rc.local file in the ```etc``` directory for tips how to load and start the driver

 #### Waveshare CAN Hat notes:
-- The serial port of RPi hardware is used by default but the console.
+- The serial port of RPi hardware is used by default by the console.
 We need to disable this using the
 ```raspi-config``` tool.
 Turn off the console but turn on the port itself.
 - Then, add the following to /boot/config.txt after fitting the unit to your board.